Dictionary

 E - chemical shift range in ppm extracted from the header of the uploaded spectrum file

 A common mistake is to wrongly disambiguate 1H axes in 3D/4D NOESY and HCCH-TOCSY experiments.
-Some difficulties in spectrum disambiguation might be resolved by inspecting spectrum visualizations available in "Project Summary → Info", and comparing them with the examples presented in the table below.
+Some difficulties in spectrum disambiguation might be resolved by inspecting spectrum visualizations available in "Project Storage → Info", and comparing them with the examples presented in the table below.

 Spectrum type | Axis labels | Example visualizations |